PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 The Marketing team's main focus is acquisition.
 Our specific objective is to _get as many relevant developers and technical product managers as possible to visit posthog.com_

-Once a visitor lands on our website, the [Growth](/handbook/people/team-structure/growth) team are responsible for maximising activation.
+Once a visitor lands on our website, the [Growth](/handbook/people/team-structure/growth) team are responsible for maximizing activation.

 ## Positioning